o3de/community/process-docs-and-markdown/website-updates.md

 $o3de-aqua: #0AC1C7
 $o3de-pink: #f16dbb

-After adding the $o3de-pink variable in the custom.sass file, we can use it to replace the color code in the banner section.
+Now, you can use the variable $o3de-pink while designing, instead of the hex code.
+After adding the $o3de-pink variable in the custom.sass file, use it to replace the color code of the  banner.
 Here's the updated code:

 ```css
 // banner